Udochukwu00/Udochukwu00/README.md

-- 👋 Hi, I’m @Udochukwu00
+- 👋 Hi, I’m @Udochukwu
-- 👀 I’m interested in ...
+- 👀 I’m interested in React
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React Native
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with other develpers
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 Udochukwu00/Udochukwu00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.